denten-books/plain-text/sample.md

 The application layer stops at the subject.
-Access to the layers intrinsic to device operation (and consequently to analysis) are sometimes "merely" obscured and sometimes made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titles "Circumvention of copyright protection systems" and passed as part of the "Digital Millennium Copyright Act" (DMCA) in 1998.
+Access to the layers intrinsic to device operation (and consequently to analysis) are sometimes "merely" obscured and sometimes made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titled "Circumvention of copyright protection systems" and passed as part of the "Digital Millennium Copyright Act" (DMCA) in 1998.
 A literary scholar may be familiar with some provisions of American copyright law governing text as surface representation: US Code, Title 17